mallice123/currency-account/README.md

 ### Key Components:
 1. **API Endpoints**:
    - `AccountController`: For handling account creation and account queries
-   - `ExchangeController`: For managing currency exchanges (PLN ↔ USD) with exchange rates fetched from `NBP API`
+   - `ExchangeController`: For managing currency exchanges with exchange rates fetched from `NBP API`
+   - `BalanceController`: For managing existing account by adding new balance type for available products (EUR, USD, GBP)

 2. **External Integration**:
    - `CurrencyExchangeClient`: Connects to [NBP API]() to fetch currency exchange rates